POLICY 11

 4.4.
 Time-loss compensation for work related injury (wage related replacements benefits)

-b.
-The employee does not receive time loss for the day of the injury or for the first (3) three calendar days after the injury unless they are unable to work for 14 days from the date of the injury.
+The employee does not receive time loss for the day of the injury or for the first (3) three calendar days (benefit waiting period) after the injury unless they are unable to work for 7 days after the date of the injury.
+Employees or designated timekeepers will code time as sick leave (or PTO) once sick leave is exhausted, other applicable paid leave will be used including vacation, compensatory time, or floating holidays time (in that order).
+If the employee has exhausted all paid leave accruals, then available unpaid leave types may be used such as Washington state’s Family & Medical Leave (FMLA).

-d.
-If the injured worker is working, there is no time loss compensation for attending ongoing medical appointments or travel time related to a work related injury; leave will be coded according to section c above and according to the Leave Policy and applicable collective bargaining agreement(s).
+If the injured worker is working, there is no time loss compensation for attending ongoing medical appointments related to a work-related injury.
+Travel expenses may only be reimbursed through LNI when there are no providers within 15 miles (one way from your home or work) that can treat your condition.
 However, an injured worker may ask for reimbursement for time loss and travel to attend a mandatory Independent Medical Evaluation (IME) related to the claim.

-e.
-Guild or IAFF employees working light duty due to a WC injury, may qualify for loss of earning power (LOEP) compensation depending on their timesheet hours each pay period.
+Employees working light duty due to a WC injury, may qualify for loss of earning power (LOEP) compensation as determined by LNI depending on their timesheet hours each pay period.

-For injured workers (regardless of whether the injury occurred on or off the job) who have been absent from work for an extended period of time should contact HR (360.753.8442) to determine if they may qualify for additional benefits such as:
+For injured workers (regardless of whether the injury occurred on or off the job) who have been absent from work for an extended period of more than two weeks should contact HR (360.753.8442) to determine if they qualify for additional benefits and job protections such as:

 • Family Medical Leave Act (FMLA)